Lalith-Sai/typing_test/README.md

 A program that calculates your WPM and accuracy

 <h3>How to run</h3>
-1. Navigate to typing_test directory.
-2. Type in make to compile.
-3. Type in ./run to execute.
+Navigate to typing_test directory in terminal -> Type in 'make' to compile -> Type in ./run to execute

 <h3>Progress</h3>
 <b>Sprint 1</b>